COVID-19 Frequently Asked Questions (FAQ)

 - Corrections has suspended all tours and events for four or more people.

 All up-to-date information will be posted on the department’s COVID-19 page.
 We have posted facility specific restrictions on the department’s facility alert page.

 4. Is the Department of Corrections (DOC) still allowing attorney visits?

 Yes.
-Just as all persons entering the facilities will be temperature screened and asked the screening questions, attorneys will be as well.
+Just as all persons entering the facilities, attorneys will be temperature screened, asked the screening questions, and complete a rapid antigen test.